Standard Model Theory for the FCC-ee Tera-Z stage

-An isolated topics are the contributions from so-called radiative loop diagrams.
-The simplest case are 5-point functions which result from one-loop box diagrams with an additional emission of a (soft) photon.
-This is a 2$\to$3 process and will interfere with other 2$\to$3 processes, and is thus a NNLO contribution to 2$\to$2 scattering.
-In principle, it is well-know how to calculate such processes and there are several 1-loop packages which can deal with tensor five-point functions, for instance {\rm FeynArts/FormCalc}~\cite{Hahn:2000kx,Nejad:2013ina}, {\rm CutTools}~\cite{Ossola:2007ax}, {\rm Blackhat}~\cite{Berger:2008sj}, {\rm Helac-1loop}~\cite{Kanaki:2000ey,vanHameren:2009dr}, {\rm Samurai}~\cite{Mastrolia:2010nb}, {\rm Madloop}~\cite{Hirschi:2011pa}, {\rm GoSam}~\cite{Cullen:2011ac}, {\rm OpenLoops}~\cite{Cascioli:2011va}, {\rm RECOLA}~\cite{Actis:2016mpe} and PJFry~\cite{Fleischer:2007ph,Diakonidis:2008ij,Fleischer:2010sq,Fleischer:2012et,Fleischer:2011zz,pjfry-project}, as well as {\rm COLLIER}~\cite{Denner:2016kdg}.
-In precision analysis, the numerically stable treatment of tensor reduction is very important, and we advocate especially the recent developments the latter two approaches.
-See also the mini-review \cite{Maestre:2012vp}, but we are not aware of dedicated studies for $e^+e^-$-scattering, with the notable exclusion of PJFry \cite{Actis:2010gg,CarloniCalame:2011zq,CarloniCalame:2011aa,Campanario:2013uea}.
-The numerical impact of these 2$\to$3 processes, including fermion pair emission, is very small at meson factories with their typical precision \cite{Actis:2010gg,Gluza:2012yz,CarloniCalame:2011aa,CarloniCalame:2011zq,Campanario:2013uea}.
-In view of the extra-ordinary precision of the FCC-ee-Z one has to reconsider corresponding studies.
+An isolated topic is that of the contributions from so-called radiative loop diagrams.
+The simplest cases are five-point functions, which result from one-loop box diagrams with an additional emission of a (soft) photon.
+This is a 2$\to$3 process and will interfere with other 2$\to$3 processes; thus, it is a next-to-next-to-leading-order (NNLO) contribution to 2$\to$2 scattering.
+In principle, it is well-known how to calculate such processes and there are several one-loop packages that can deal with tensor five-point functions, for instance {\rm FeynArts/FormCalc}~\cite{Hahn:2000kx,Nejad:2013ina}, {\rm CutTools}~\cite{Ossola:2007ax}, {\rm Blackhat}~\cite{Berger:2008sj}, {\rm Helac-1loop}~\cite{Kanaki:2000ey,vanHameren:2009dr}, {\rm Samurai}~\cite{Mastrolia:2010nb}, {\rm Madloop}~\cite{Hirschi:2011pa}, {\rm GoSam}~\cite{Cullen:2011ac}, {\rm OpenLoops}~\cite{Cascioli:2011va}, {\rm RECOLA}~\cite{Actis:2016mpe}, and PJFry~\cite{Fleischer:2007ph,Diakonidis:2008ij,Fleischer:2010sq,Fleischer:2012et,Fleischer:2011zz,pjfry-project}, as well as {\rm COLLIER}~\cite{Denner:2016kdg}.
+In precision analysis, the numerically stable treatment of tensor reduction is very important, and we especially advocate the recent developments of the latter two approaches.
+See also the mini-review of Ref. \cite{AlcarazMaestre:2012vp}, but we are not aware of dedicated studies for $\mathrm{e}^+\mathrm{e}^-$-scattering, with the notable exclusion of PJFry \cite{Actis:2010gg,CarloniCalame:2011zq,CarloniCalame:2011aa,Campanario:2013uea}.
+The numerical impact of these 2$\to$3 processes, including fermion pair emission, is very small at meson factories, with their typical precision \cite{Actis:2010gg,Gluza:2012yz,CarloniCalame:2011aa,CarloniCalame:2011zq,Campanario:2013uea}.
+In view of the extraordinary precision of the FCC-ee-Z, one has to reconsider corresponding studies.

-\subsection{Bhabha scattering: Massive loops at NNLO}
+\subsection{Bhabha scattering: massive loops at NNLO}